QuantEcon/continuous_time_mcs/ctmc_lectures/generators.md

 do have infinite state spaces.

 * Our very first example -- the Poisson process -- has an infinite state space.
-* Another example is the study of queues, which often have no natural upper bound.[^footnotepp]
+* Another example is the study of queues, which often has no natural upper bound.[^footnotepp]

 [^footnotepp]: In fact a major concern with queues is that their length does not explode.
 This issue cannot be properly explored unless the state space is allowed to be infinite.